 This is an attempt to collect basic information about publicly known cases of Chrysler Pacifica Hybrids catching fire while parked.
-All information collected here are pulled from statements made by the original posters but are not otherwise checked for veracity.
+All information collected here are pulled from statements made in the open (on public forums) and are not checked for veracity.

 There are also several reports of vans catching fire while being driven, but those are distinct from the reports listed here.
 This compilation ignores those cases.
 Pachys catching on fire on the road tend to match the profile of the catalytic converter issue that was fixed by the U73/U94 recall: fires originating in the engine bay while the van is in motion, which spread relatively slowly (in comparison to the ones described here), giving occupants time to evacuate.

 The first seven cases can be bucketed into two groups:

 Cases #2, 3, and 4 here share several interesting similarities:

 - Fires seem to have started near the battery packs in the middle of the van

 - Occurred while plugged in 6+ hours after charging should have finished

 - EVSE: one 240V ChargePoint, one 240V JuiceBox, one 120V OEM

 #4, 5, and 6 all seem to have originated under or near the driver’s seat.
 Unlike 2, 3, and 4, the fires here seem to be relatively slower and less violent.

 #1 is a little different because it seems to have originated at the 12V battery.